 4. Bread Pudding Soufflé

 Not willing to settle for typical Bread Pudding, Chef Paul Prudhomme took the classic dessert to new heights when he created Bread Pudding Soufflé during his tenure at Commander’s Palace.
-Several chefs later, the dessert remains a fixture on the famous restaurant’s dessert menu.
+Several chefs later, the dessert remains a fixture on the iconic restaurant’s dessert menu.

 Servers pour on creamy whiskey sauce at the table for good measure.
 It’s a bread pudding reimagined to make something notoriously heavy taste remarkably light.
 Not wanting to miss a bit or bite, we scraped our souflé cup clean when we ordered this dish during our three-martini lunch at Commander’s Palace.